Sourcastic/Sourcastic/README.md

 ## Yello! 👋

 🍋  I'm **Sourcastic**, a clueless Lemon who's bumbling through life! 🍋
-Currently contributing to [Catppuccin](https://github.com/catppuccin/catppuccin) so far.
+Been contributing to [Catppuccin](https://github.com/catppuccin/catppuccin) so far.
 Outside of FOSS, I really like Sci-Fi/Fantasy books, Zelda and Minecraft.

 ### --- What I use ----
 >**Operating System**: Arch Linux